MoritzB90/AMPAR-Trafficking-Model/README.md

 # AMPAR-Trafficking-Model

-AMPAR-Trafficking-Model contains the Python code used in the paper "The biophysical basis underlying the maintenance of early phase long-term potentiation" (BioRxiv: https://doi.org/10.1101/2020.08.12.247726).
+AMPAR-Trafficking-Model contains the Python code used in the paper "The biophysical basis underlying the maintenance of early phase long-term potentiation" (PLOS CB: https://doi.org/10.1371/journal.pcbi.1008813).
 Code documentation can be found under https://moritzb90.github.io/AMPAR-Trafficking-Model/.

 * A package "ampartrafficking" is provided containing four modules:
   - rate_model: Contains functions and classes for the rate model of AMPAR-trafficking (inlcuding the mean-field approximation of cooperative binding/unbinding rates).